chef-boneyard/chef-web-docs-2016/includes_style_guide/includes_style_guide.rst

 Lists and Tables
 =====================================================
 Lists and tables can be useful.
-The following sections describe the various lists and tables that Opscode is using for its documentation.
+The following sections describe the various lists and tables that |opscode| is using for its documentation.

 Bullet Lists
 -----------------------------------------------------